COMBINE-lab/salmon/doc/source/salmon.rst

-    more than the required number of observations, or if you have reason to suspect that your disk is particularly slow on writes, then you can disable the mapping cache (``--disableMappingCache``), and potentially increase the parallelizability of lightweight-alignment-based Salmon.
+    more than the required number of observations, or if you have reason to suspect that your disk is particularly slow on writes, then you can disable the mapping cache (``--disableMappingCache``), and potentially increase the parallelizability of quasi-mapping-based Salmon.

-Lightweight-alignment-based mode (including quasimapping)
+Quasi-mapping-based mode (including lightweight alignment)
 ---------------------------------------------------------

-One of the novel and innovative features of Salmon is its ability to accurately quantify transcripts using *lightweight* alignments.
-Lightweight alignments are mappings of reads to transcript positions that are computed without performing a base-to-base alignment of the read to the transcript.
-Lightweight alignments are typically much faster to compute than traditional (or full) alignments, and can sometimes provide superior accuracy by being more robust to errors in the read or genomic variation from the reference sequence.
+One of the novel and innovative features of Salmon is its ability to accurately quantify transcripts using *quasi-mappings*.
+Quasi-mappings are mappings of reads to transcript positions that are computed without performing a base-to-base alignment of the read to the transcript.
+Quasi-mapping is typically **much** faster to compute than traditional (or full) alignments, and can sometimes provide superior accuracy by being more robust to errors in the read or genomic variation from the reference sequence.

-Salmon currently supports two different methods for lightweight-alignment; SMEM-based mapping and quasi-mapping.
+Salmon currently supports two different methods for mapping reads to transcriptomes;
+(SMEM-based) lightweight-alignment and quasi-mapping.
 SMEM-based mapping is the original lightweight-alignment method used by Salmon, and quasi-mapping is a newer and considerably faster alternative.
 Both methods are currently exposed via the same ``quant`` command, but the methods require different indices so that SMEM-based mapping cannot be used with a quasi-mapping index and vice-versa.

-If you want to use Salmon in lightweight alignment-based mode, then you first have to build an Salmon index for your transcriptome.
+If you want to use Salmon in quasi-mapping-based mode, then you first have to build an Salmon index for your transcriptome.
 Assume that ``transcripts.fa`` contains the set of transcripts you wish to quantify.
 First, you run the Salmon indexer: